Dejvice: History

 While it is difficult to pinpoint the exact time in which Dejvice came into existence, archeologists have uncovered a pit that dates back to the late Roman Era.
 This find is the first preserved archeological site in Prague history.
 Other than this not much is known until the 10th century when Dejvice, and other towns in the current Prague 6 municipality, came under the auspices of the Břevnov Monastery.
 The history of modern Dejvice begins in the 1920s.
 During this time the city was an affluent neighborhood of Prague.
 Orchards were planted on the surrounding hills.
 Václav Havel lived in Dejvice during this time.
 The tram line was established incorporate with a trolleybus by wartime.
 The build up of the quarter also continued.
 From the Victory Square it sequentially shifted to the North to Podbaba neighborhood.
 During the war, the Hotel International Prague was completed in 1950 and was intended to mimic the architecture of Moscow.
 After the fall of communism it was renamed the "Hotel Crowne Plaza".
-The town surrounds a square entitled, Vítězné náměstí (The Victorious square).
+The town surrounds a square entitled, Vítězné náměstí (Victory Square).
 In 1978 the metro line was extended to Dejvice (station was named Leninova, now it is Dejvická).
 Today's motorway, called Evropska also appeared at that time.
 That time it was also called Leninova.
 The airport, united with the center of Prague, and that newly built neighborhood, by a sequence of primary streets.